 During the summer, Sandrin produces several goat cheeses, two Bernese Alpine cheeses (AOP) and Ziger daily from the raw milk.
 In total, over 100 alp cheeses and approximately 300 goat cheeses are amassed.
 These find their way down to the valley at the end of the alpine period for sale and consumption.

+This photobook captures moments from the life of the young alpine herder Sandrin.
+While these images are current, they provide a glimpse into a long-gone era.
 Thanks to herders like Sandrin, who dedicatedly uphold old traditions, care for their animals and preserve our alps, we are fortunate to savor these breathtaking landscapes and cheese of extraordinary quality even today.

 A big thank you is owed to Sandrin Feuz, who gave us a glimpse into her life as an alpine herder in the rear Lauterbrunnen Valley during the summer of 2023 and shared with us her cheerful and natural manner, letting us participate in her challenging, simple, and yet so happy everyday life on the alp.